 FAQ

-The PBR version, as an extension of the Standard Shader, is fully integrated with all of Unity's lighting features and pipelines.
+The PBR version, as an extension of the , is fully integrated with all of Unity's lighting features and pipelines.
 With a physically based model, the material can be tuned once and look realistic in any lighting condition.
 And since it was built using Shader Graph, even non-coders will be able to understand and make modifications.

 The non-PBR version on the other hand, is far faster in raw performance as it was written from the ground up to ensure performance on mobile platforms.
 As such, it is more limited in its integration with Unity lighting features, and the non-PBR results can end up looking cartoony rather than realistic.
 It is also able to offer more features, customization and performance through its code-based implementation.